Employee Benefits Survey Template for Small Businesses and Startups

 Step 3: Ask the right questions

 This is where the rubber meets the road—if you ask the wrong questions you’ll end up with data that doesn’t provide you with any insight.
 So take care to test your questions and be sure they’re clear and that the answers will help inform your decisions.
-A good format for your survey questions is following this model:

 - Explain why it’s a benefit